matfire/hammer/README.md

 - Create a config file (the program by default looks for a **config.toml** file in the same folder as the executable)
 - Run the program (there is an example systemd service in the [deployment](#deployment) section)
 - Enjoy :)

+### Options

+There are flags you can pass to the program:

+- `--config`: enables to specify the path for the config file (ex: `hammer --config path/to/your/config.toml`)

 ## Deployment